w3labkr/py-image-toolkit/README.md

 ### Image Not Processed

-- Verify that the input path is correct and contains valid image files with supported extensions.
+- Verify that the input path is correct and points to a valid image file with supported extensions.
-- Use verbose flags for each script to enable detailed logs for debugging:
-  - For `resize.py`: `python resize.py ./input --verbose`
-  - For `crop.py`: `python crop.py ./input -v` (or `--verbose`)
 - For `ocr.py`: `python ocr.py ./input_image.png --show_log` (for PaddleOCR logs)
 - If `python resize.py` command fails due to invalid arguments or critical processing errors, it will exit with a non-zero status code.
 Check terminal output for specific error messages.
 - If `python crop.py` command encounters critical setup issues (e.g., model download failure, output directory problems, invalid input path) or unhandled processing errors, it will exit with a non-zero status code. `CropSetupError` indicates a problem that prevented the operation from starting.
 Check terminal output and logs for details.
 - If `python ocr.py` command fails, check for PaddleOCR model availability, correct paths, and library installation.
 Error messages in the terminal or logs should provide more details.